trainingl/Stepwise-Knowledge-Base/notes/STGResearch/README.md

    [5] 2024_VLDB_BigST: Linear Complexity Spatio-Temporal Graph Neural Network for Traffic Forecasting on Large-Scale Road Networks

+   [6] 2024_ESWA_An efficient spatial-temporal transformer with temporal aggregation and spatial memory for traffic forecasting

-   *[6] 2024_STGformer: Efficient Spatiotemporal Graph Transformer for Traffic Forecasting
+   [7] 2024_STGformer: Efficient Spatiotemporal Graph Transformer for Traffic Forecasting

-   *[7] 2024_Linear Attention is Enough in Spatial-Temporal Forecasting
+   [8] 2024_Linear Attention is Enough in Spatial-Temporal Forecasting

 4. **Masked Pre-Training And Other Tricks**: